Home

 Figure 1: The outside surface of a primitive is the side from which the normal points outward; the inside surface is the opposite side.

-The term back-face culling (equivalent to removing, if you prefer) signifies that objects whose normals point away from the view direction will not be drawn on the screen.
-Enabling back-face culling ensures that polygons, triangles, surfaces, etc., whose normals do not face the view direction, won't be rendered.
-Only geometry with normals facing the camera will be visible in the final image.
-This technique can significantly increase rendering speed (and reduce memory usage) in z-buffer style renderers by potentially reducing the number of surfaces rendered by a substantial margin (for example, theoretically, 50% of the faces of a polygonal sphere could be culled).
-With ray tracing, this feature is not as beneficial since, generally, we want all scene geometry to cast shadows, regardless of the object surface's orientation relative to the ray direction.
-However, back-face culling is still desired for primary rays.
-If a polygon's surface normal deviates more than 90 degrees from the viewing vector (as illustrated), it could be excluded from intersection tests.
-A simple dot product test between the normal and the view direction suffices to decide whether the face should be culled.
-Naturally, we do not cull the face if the object is declared double-sided, and culling backface surfaces when objects are transparent may not be desirable either.
+With ray tracing, this feature is not as advantageous because, generally, we want all scene geometry to cast shadows, regardless of the object surface's orientation relative to the ray direction.
+However, back-face culling is still useful for primary rays.
+If a polygon's surface normal deviates by more than 90 degrees from the viewing vector (as illustrated), it could be excluded from intersection tests.
+A simple dot product test between the normal and the view direction is sufficient to determine whether the face should be culled.

-The image above illustrates the faces (in orange) that will be culled at render time if the object is opaque, rendered as a single-sided object, and if back-face culling is enabled.
+The image above illustrates the faces (in orange) that will be culled at render time if the object is opaque, rendered as a single-sided object, and back-face culling is enabled.

-When developing a rendering program, it's crucial to ensure it accommodates all potential scenarios.
-Providing users with the ability to select the coordinate system handedness, reverse surface orientation if necessary, and define if primitives are single or double-sided can drastically alter what's visible in a frame for the same geometry.
-For instance, the choice of coordinate system handedness affects the normal's direction, defined by vertices V0, V1, V2.
-Using a right-hand coordinate system, the normal (computed from the triangle's vertices) points away from the camera; the ray-triangle intersection routine will return false if back-face culling is enabled, even if the ray intersects the triangle.
-Switching to a left-hand coordinate system reverses the normal's orientation, making the test successful.
-In the first scenario, the triangle would not be visible, but in the second, it would be, even though it's the same triangle.
+For instance, the choice of coordinate system handedness affects the direction of the normal, which is defined by the triangle's vertices \(v_0, v_1, v_2\).
+In a right-hand coordinate system, the normal (computed from the triangle's vertices) points towards you (away from the screen, assuming the x-axis is pointing to the right).
+In this scenario, the ray-triangle intersection routine will return false if back-face culling is enabled, even if the ray intersects the triangle.
+Conversely, switching to a left-hand coordinate system will reverse the normal's orientation (the normal will point away from you, in the direction of your line of sight), making the intersection test successful.
+In the first scenario, the triangle would not be visible, while in the second, it would be—even though it is the same triangle.

 bool intersectTriangle(point v0, ..., const bool &isSingleSided)